KaytchJam/UT-Email-Web-Scraper/README.md

 # UT-Email-Web-Scraper
 ### What is this for?

-#### Web Scrapper for consolidating a bunch of emails from various UT Austin departments.
+#### Web Scraper for consolidating a bunch of emails from various UT Austin departments.
 The emails are being collected using the Beautiful Soup and Selenium Python libraries.

 ![Give me your emails](https://github.com/KaytchJam/UT-Email-Web-Scraper/blob/main/documents/give_me_your_email_expanded.png?raw=true)